 Melting and boiling points of alkali metal halides decreases with the increase in atomic mass of the halides as:

 F- > Cl- > Br- > I-

-Ex: Melting point of NaCl is higher than NaBr
+As an example, melting point of NaCl is higher than NaBr.

 For given halide ion, melting and boiling points of LiX is always less than NaX.